 Massachusetts General Hospital’s Preventive Genomics Clinic empowers patients to better understand, predict and prevent disease using genetic information.

 What is type 2 diabetes?

-Type 2 diabetes?is a chronic disease.
+Type 2 diabetes is an ongoing (chronic) disease.
 It has no known cure.
 It's the most common type of diabetes.

 What causes type 2 diabetes?

 The exact cause of type 2 diabetes is not known.
 It seems to run in families.
 But it often takes other factors to bring on the disease.
 These include:

 Taking certain medicines